articles

 III.
 Incorrect legal assessment:

-It follows that there can be no question of a specific risk to the children’s welfare in the case of the children’s mother.
+There is no evidence of risk to the children’s welfare from the mother.

 Due to all these reasons, the children’s mother submits the following requests to the Vienna Regional Court as the court of appeal:

-• the contested decision should be overturned, and the law case should be sent back to the first court to conduct a new hearing and come to a new decision.
+• Alternatively, overturn the contested decision and remand the case for a new hearing and decision.

 ___________________